 – Baking soda is wonderful for neutralizing chlorine and can help the body relax.

 – Citric acid and apple cider vinegar are great for treating skin disorders, but could also make them worse if used improperly.

 – Witch hazel and citrus acid can serve as powerful antiseptics.

 – Since most people opt for warm to hot mineral baths that could lead to dehydration, it is incredibly important that you make sure to drink enough water when engaging in balneology.

 With 7.4 billion people populating the earth, it’s getting harder and harder to find peace, quiet, and the solitude most of us need to reenergize and regroup.
 It is, therefore, imperative that we find ways to get ourselves back to neutral, without depending on the legal drug culture that seems to be sweeping our world.
 While it’s absolutely necessary to seek out professional help when we are sick, we should also have the basic information we need to engage in preventative medicine.

 The more we understand about the mind-body connection as well as our connection to nature, the more we can rely on holistic practices to keep ourselves balanced, happy, and healthy.
 Enjoying the therapeutic benefits of mineral baths in the luxury of your own home is a very good place to start.

-Check out our mineral bath made with a mix of rose petals, salt crystals, and minerals.
-It’s the perfect way to warm up during the cool fall months.
-The Awaken Bath enhances our spiritual connection to the vibrational element of water easing us into a restful and restorative space.
+Check out our Salt baths made with a mix of essential oils, salt crystals, and minerals.
+It’s the perfect way to revitalize your mind + body connection.
+And heightened the spiritual connection to the vibrational element of water easing us into a restful and restorative space.